Elgg/Elgg/docs/guides/views.rst

 	echo elgg_view_entity($entity);

-As you'll know from the data model introduction, all entities have a *type* (object, site, user or group), and optionally a subtype (which could be anything - 'blog', 'forumpost', 'banana'). ``elgg_view_entity`` will automatically look for a view called ``type/subtype``; if there's no subtype, it will look for ``type/type``.
+As you'll know from the data model introduction, all entities have a *type* (object, site, user or group), and optionally a subtype (which could be anything - 'blog', 'forumpost', 'banana').

+``elgg_view_entity`` will automatically look for a view called ``type/subtype``;
+if there's no subtype, it will look for ``type/type``.
 Failing that, before it gives up completely it tries ``type/default``.

-(RSS feeds in Elgg generally work by outputting the ``object/default`` view in the 'rss' viewtype.)
+RSS feeds in Elgg generally work by outputting the ``object/default`` view in the 'rss' viewtype.

-So for example, the view to display a blogpost might be ``object/blog``.
-The view to display a user is ``user/user``.
+For example, the view to display a blog post might be ``object/blog``.
+The view to display a user is ``user/default``.

 Full and partial entity views
 =============================

 ``elgg_view_entity`` actually has a number of parameters, although only the very first one is required.
 The first three are:

 * ``$entity`` - The entity to display
 * ``$viewtype`` - The viewtype to display in (defaults to the one we're currently in, but it can be forced - eg to display a snippet of RSS within an HTML page)
 * ``$full_view`` - Whether to display a *full* version of the entity.
 (Defaults to false.)

 This last parameter is passed to the view as ``$vars['full_view']``.
 It's up to you what you do with it; the usual behaviour is to only display comments and similar information if this is set to true.

 .. _guides/views#listing-entities:

 Listing entities
 ================

 This is then used in the provided listing functions.
 To automatically display a list of blog posts (:doc:`see the full tutorial </tutorials/blog>`), you can call:

 .. code-block:: php

-	echo elgg_list_entities(array(
+	echo elgg_list_entities([
 	    'type' => 'object',
 	    'subtype' => 'blog',
-	));
+	]);

 This function checks to see if there are any entities; if there are, it first displays the ``navigation/pagination`` view in order to display a way to move from page to page.
-It then repeatedly calls ``elgg_view_entity`` on each entity, before returning the result.
+It then repeatedly calls ``elgg_view_entity`` on each entity before returning the result.

 Note that ``elgg_list_entities`` allows the URL to set its ``limit`` and ``offset`` options, so set those explicitly if you need particular values (e.g. if you're not using it for pagination).

-Because it does this, Elgg knows that it can automatically supply an RSS feed - it extends the ``metatags`` view (which is called by the header) in order to provide RSS autodiscovery, which is why you can see the orange RSS icon on those pages.
+Elgg knows that it can automatically supply an RSS feed on pages that use ``elgg_list_entities``.
+It initializes the ``["head","page"]`` plugin hook (which is used by the header) in order to provide RSS autodiscovery, which is why you can see the orange RSS icon on those pages in some browsers.

 If your entity list will display the entity owners, you can improve performance a bit by preloading all owner entities:

 .. code-block:: php

-	echo elgg_list_entities(array(
+	echo elgg_list_entities([
 	    'type' => 'object',
 	    'subtype' => 'blog',

 	    // enable owner preloading
 	    'preload_owners' => true,
-	));
+	]);

-See also :doc:`check this page out first </design/database>`.
+See also :doc:`this background information on Elgg's database </design/database>`.

-Since 1.11, you can define an alternative view to render list items using ```'item_view'``` parameter.
+Since 1.11, you can define an alternative view to render list items using ``'item_view'`` parameter.

 In some cases, default entity views may be unsuitable for your needs.
-Using ```item_view``` allows you to customize the look, while preserving pagination, list's HTML markup etc.
+Using ``item_view`` allows you to customize the look, while preserving pagination, list's HTML markup etc.

 Consider these two examples:

 .. code-block:: php

-	echo elgg_list_entities_from_relationship(array(
+	echo elgg_list_entities_from_relationship([
 	    'type' => 'group',
 	    'relationship' => 'member',
 	    'relationship_guid' => elgg_get_logged_in_user_guid(),
 	    'inverse_relationship' => false,
 	    'full_view' => false,
-	));
+	]);

 .. code-block:: php

-	echo elgg_list_entities_from_relationship(array(
+	echo elgg_list_entities_from_relationship([
 	    'type' => 'group',
 	    'relationship' => 'invited',
 	    'relationship_guid' => (int) $user_guid,
 	    'inverse_relationship' => true,
 	    'item_view' => 'group/format/invitationrequest',
-	));
+	]);

 In the first example, we are displaying a list of groups a user is a member of using the default group view.
 In the second example, we want to display a list of groups the user was invited to.

 Since invitations are not entities, they do not have their own views and can not be listed using ``elgg_list_*``.
 We are providing an alternative item view, that will use the group entity to display an invitation that contains a group name and buttons to access or reject the invitation.

 Related
 =======